-

 Council Administration Staff

-The Council also has administrative staff.
+The council also has administrative staff.
 The role of staff is to carry out the decisions of the Elected Members.
-The Chief Executive Officer is the senior member of the staff and is responsible for seeing that the policies of the council are implemented.
+The Chief Executive Officer is the senior member of the staff and is responsible for seeing that the council's policies are implemented.

-The Councillor's primary role is that of decision-maker as the Elected Members form council's policy-making body.
+The councillor's primary role is the decision-maker as the Elected Members form the council's policy-making body.
 They set objectives and determine the rates and other directions that are necessary to achieve those objectives.

-They must attend Council meetings which are held twice a month.
+They must attend council meetings, which are held twice a month.
 Failure to attend three consecutive ordinary meetings without sufficient cause can result in a Councillor's office being declared vacant.
 Councillors may also be members of committees.
-A committee receives reports and makes recommendations to council meetings on the matters with which it has dealt.
+A committee receives reports and makes recommendations to council meetings on the matters it has dealt with.